mrkkrp/megaparsec-site/index.md

 This list of core function is longer than in some other libraries.
 Our goal was easy and readable implementation of functionality provided by every such primitive, not minimal number of them.
-You can read comprehensive description of every primitive function in [Megaparsec documentation](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Prim.html).
+You can read the comprehensive description of every primitive function in [Megaparsec documentation](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Prim.html).

 Megaparsec can currently work with the following types of input stream: